MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

-This article describes several ways that small businesses (SMBs) can modernize legacy data stores and explore big data tools and capabilities without overextending current budgets and skill sets.
+This article describes several ways that small and medium-sized businesses (SMBs) can modernize legacy data stores and explore big data tools and capabilities without overextending current budgets and skill sets.
 These comprehensive data warehousing solutions seamlessly integrate with Azure Machine Learning, Azure AI services, Microsoft Power Platform, Microsoft Dynamics, and other Microsoft technologies.
 These solutions provide an easy entry point to the fully managed software as a service (SaaS) data platform on Microsoft Fabric that can expand as your needs grow.

-Small to medium-sized businesses that use on-premises SQL Server for data warehousing solutions under 500 GB might benefit from using this pattern.
+SMBs that use on-premises SQL Server for data warehousing solutions under 500 GB might benefit from using this pattern.
 They use various tools for data ingestion into their data warehousing solution, including SQL Server Integration Services (SSIS), SQL Server Analysis Services (SSAS), SQL Server Reporting Services (SSRS), common SQL stored procedures, external ETL and ELT tools, SQL Server Agent jobs, and SQL snapshot replication.
 Data synchronization operations are typically snapshot-based, performed once a day, and don't have real-time reporting requirements.

 ## Simplified architecture